At a Glance…

 Outcomes Achieved

-The implementation of the TOM will bring significant improvements by enhancing the customer journey and experience through quicker responses and fewer hand-offs.
-It will drive greater efficiency and performance through a shared understanding and better management of performance measures, ensure better alignment of priorities through structural changes, and increase staff confidence and satisfaction by providing learning, development, and peer support.
+The TOM will also drive greater efficiency and performance through a shared understanding and better management of performance measures and ensure better alignment of priorities through structural changes.